 STEP 2.
-The community as a whole provides a welcoming atmosphere for breastfeeding families.
+The community as a whole provides a welcoming atmosphere for chest/breastfeeding families.

-Rationale: This step builds upon US Federal and State laws that dictate that breastfeeding may be carried out wherever a woman is lawfully allowed to be.
+Rationale: This step builds upon State and Federal laws that dictate that breastfeeding, chestfeeding, and human milk feeding may be carried out wherever the parent is lawfully allowed to be.
 The maintenance of milk supply is only possible when infants are fed on cue and frequently day and night.
-Parents know that the infant needs to breastfeed when the infant indicates, and breastfeeding must not be relegated to places where adults would not consume food, such as toilet areas.
+Parents know that they need to nurse their infants, and chest/breastfeeding must not be relegated to places where adults would not consume food, such as toilet areas.

-- “Breastfeeding welcome here” signage is posted next to the welcome signs to the city or in similar prominent positions (e.g., city operated parks, swimming pools, senior centers, etc.), and
+i.
+“Breastfeeding Welcome” signage is posted next to the welcome signs to the community or in similar prominent positions (e.g., city operated parks, swimming pools, senior centers), and

-- A “Breastfeeding welcome here” seal/logo is posted on city websites and/or social media or similar, and/or flyers are available at visitor’s bureau.
+ii.
+A “Breastfeeding Welcome” seal/logo is posted on community websites and/or social media or similar, and/or flyers are available at the Visitor’s Bureau.

-- The Federal law or similar is enacted in this locale, e.g., North Carolina Law is enforced.
+iii.
+Federal law or similar is enacted in this locale (e.g., North Carolina Law is enforced).

 - For i, ii: Designating Group has documentation, via site visit or photograph, and links.